nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Jon: Right.
 And ideally, I guess you would want it to mirror the syntax that's now been introduced for matching them.

-Ben: Yeah, and so-- but again, this is not new syntax.
+Ben: Yeah, and so— but again, this is not new syntax.
 All the syntax here is just like old syntax used in ways that are totally composable.
 The, kind of like, the little thorny thing is that we do somewhat already have, like, in non-pattern contexts and normal expression contexts, a way of doing this.
-And if you look at-- if you ever use the functional struct updating syntax, this is kind of similar.
-Where in a struct if you have, like, one instance of a struct, and you want to make a different instance, and you want to reuse-- overwrite one struct with a different struct's fields, you can say, hey, you know, I can have struct a, brace, list some fields, and then do comma, and then, dot dot, the name of the other struct instance.
-And then it will-- any fields that you didn't name yourself, it will overwrite your new struct's fields, with the fields from the old struct.
+And if you look at— if you ever use the functional struct updating syntax, this is kind of similar.
+Where in a struct if you have, like, one instance of a struct, and you want to make a different instance, and you want to reuse— overwrite one struct with a different struct's fields, you can say, hey, you know, I can have struct a, brace, list some fields, and then do comma, and then, dot dot, the name of the other struct instance.
+And then it will— any fields that you didn't name yourself, it will overwrite your new struct's fields, with the fields from the old struct.